Brand Compliance & Trade Marking.

 Like any valuable business asset, your brand should be protected.
-Brand Compliance & Trade Marking is an essentail element when making your mark in your market.
+Brand Compliance & Trade Marking is an essential element when making your mark in your market.
 Failure to protect your brand may reduce its value, and could damage your brands’ reputation.

 If a competitor were to start using your brand, or worse rip it off with a copycat to advertise their own services they may be attracting customers that would otherwise have come to you, or worse, be delivering sub-standard products or services under your name.

 Where do I start with Brand Compliance & Trade Marking?

-While there is some protection through law of another company ‘passing off‘ as your brand through consumer law, the most effective form of brand protection is through trade mark registration.
+While there is some protection through the law of another company ‘passing off‘ as your brand through consumer law, the most effective form of brand protection is through trademark registration.

 Trademarking your brand is a sign used to distinguish one person’s goods or services from those of others.
 Registering a trademark provides you with a legally enforceable right to stop other traders using your trademark to advertise similar goods or services without authorisation.

 If someone is using a registered trademark without permission of the trademark owner to sell similar goods or services, this is known as trademark infringement.
 In most cases where this occurs, a simple cease and desist letter is sufficient to stop the infringement from continuing.
 Where this is unsuccessful, the trademark can be enforced through other methods.

 A registered trademark can be seen as a way of minimising future enforcement cost.
 It also notifies others that you’re serious about protecting your brand, and increases the value of your business.

 Even though you may have a registered trademark it’s also important to be attentive to the activities of your competitors.
 If you suspect or witness your brand being infringed it is best to take action as soon as possible.
 The longer the infringing activity goes on the harder it will be to stop.